jackzellweger/blog/files/a_nyc_real_estate_price_predictor_using_machine_learning.md

 ---
-title: A NYC real estate price predictor
+title: A nyc real estate price predictor using machine learning
 date: 2022-04-20
 tags: tech
 ---
-# A nyc real estate price predictor
+# A nyc real estate price predictor using machine learning

 Welcome to my real estate predictor API project!
 I built this API to make predictions of New York City real estate easily accessible to anyone.